ucdd2-sp15/website/www/contents/challenges/5/index.md

     - list accounts (5 points)
     - view account (5 points)

-(We skip the _list notes_ page because we don't want to handle pagination in mongoDB yet)
+(We skip the _list notes_ page because we don't want to handle pagination in mongodb, at least not yet)

 ## Due
 11:59pm, Friday